-Early Childhood Care/Education Diploma
+Early Childhood Care and Education Diploma

-The Early Childhood Care/Education diploma program is a sequence of courses designed to prepare students for a variety of careers in the field of early childhood education.
+The Early Childhood Care and Education diploma program is a sequence of courses designed to prepare students for a variety of careers in the field of early childhood education.
 The program emphasizes a combination of early childhood care and education theory and practical application as well as general core competencies necessary for successful employment.
 Graduates have qualifications to be employed in early childhood care and education settings including child care centers, Head Start and Georgia Pre-K programs.

-Students are accepted into the Early Childhood Care/Education diploma program every semester.
+Students are accepted into the Early Childhood Care and Education diploma program every semester.
 A full-time student can complete this program in 4 semesters.
 To graduate, students must earn a minimum of 53 semester credit hours.

 Prior to practicums or internships, students must submit to a GAPS fingerprint check.
-Students in the ECCE program will have to pay for their CPR and first aid training.
+Students in the ECCE program are also required to obtain CPR and first aid certifications while enrolled in the program.

 - North Campus (Sandersville)

 - South Campus (Dublin)

-- Jefferson County Center
+- · Jefferson County Center

-Individuals wanting to enroll in the Early Childhood diploma program must be fond of children, dependable, reliable, flexible, patient, and positive.
+Individuals wanting to enroll in the Early Childhood diploma program must be caring, dependable, reliable, flexible, patient, and positive.